The Complete Guide to Crushed Stone and Gravel

 Why can’t regular crushed stone with stone dust be used for drains?

-Stone dust compacts and hardens, especially when it becomes wet.
+When stone dust becomes wet, it compacts and hardens.
 Since drains need to always be open, it is important to keep stone dust out of drains.
 Therefore, construction projects needing drainage systems make sure they use only stone that has been cleaned and washed.